Service-Soft/ngx-material-auth/README.md

         ) {
             await this.router.navigate([this.routeIfResetTokenInvalid]);
             this.zone.run(() => {
+                this.dialog.open(
+                    NgxMatAuthErrorDialogComponent,
-                this.dialog.open(ErrorDialogComponent, { data: this.invalidResetTokenErrorData, autoFocus: false, restoreFocus: false });
+                    { data: this.invalidResetTokenErrorData, autoFocus: false, restoreFocus: false }
+                );
             });
             return;
         }
     }

     private initDefaultValues(): void {
-        this.getValidationErrorMessage = this.getValidationErrorMessage ?? getValidationErrorMessage;
+        this.getValidationErrorMessage = this.getValidationErrorMessage ?? this.defaultGetValidationErrorMessage;
         this.confirmResetPasswordTitle = this.confirmResetPasswordTitle ??
 'New Password';
         this.passwordInputLabel = this.passwordInputLabel ??
 'Password';
         this.confirmPasswordInputLabel = this.confirmPasswordInputLabel ??
 'Confirm Password';